JoelPendleton/CNT-EDSR-Simulation/README.md

-# CNT EDSR-Simulation
+# Electric Dipole Spin Resonance Simulator
-A simulation of EDSR in a carbon nanotube using kwant package.
+A simulation of EDSR in a carbon nanotube Double Quantum Dot using kwant package.

 Theory based on '_Coherent Single Electron Spin Control in a Slanting Zeeman Field_' by Tokura et. al.